Other Electives

 In Mock Trial, students will role-play witnesses and lawyers in both civil and criminal actions relating to contemporary topics.
 Class time is devoted to preparations for various competitions.
 The latter part of the year is devoted to the fastest growing inter-collegiate academic competition, Parliamentary Debate.
 Students argue extemporaneous and prepared topics against each other and opposing schools.
 The goal of this class is to increase confidence in public speaking and critical thinking.

-7th Grade Study Skills
+7th Grade Student Success

 Outdoor Ed